dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api.md

   [!code-csharp[](first-web-api/samples/2.2/TodoApi/Controllers/TodoController.cs?name=TodoController&highlight=3)]

 * Replace `[controller]` with the name of the controller, which by convention is the controller class name minus the "Controller" suffix.
 For this sample, the controller class name is **Todo**Controller, so the controller name is "todo".
 ASP.NET Core [routing](xref:mvc/controllers/routing) is case insensitive.
-* If the `[HttpGet]` attribute has a route template (such as `[HttpGet("/products")]`, append that to the path.
+* If the `[HttpGet]` attribute has a route template (for example, `[HttpGet("/products")]`, append that to the path.
 This sample doesn't use a template.
 For more information, see [Attribute routing with Http[Verb] attributes](xref:mvc/controllers/routing#attribute-routing-with-httpverb-attributes).

 In the following `GetById` method, `"{id}"` is a placeholder variable for the unique identifier of the to-do item.
-When `GetById` is invoked, it assigns the value of `"{id}"` in the URL to the method's `id` parameter.
+When `GetById` is invoked, the value of `"{id}"` in the URL is provided to the method in its`id` parameter.

 [!code-csharp[](first-web-api/samples/2.2/TodoApi/Controllers/TodoController.cs?name=snippet_GetByID&highlight=1-2)]

-`Name = "GetTodo"` creates a named route.
+The `Name = "GetTodo"` parameter creates a named route.
 You'll see later how the app can use the name to create an HTTP link using the route name.

 ## Return values